bbauska/zombiePolitics/README.md

 logic of punishment, surveillance, and penal control.
-Moreover, under the reign of an expanding punishing state, coupled with the persistent structural racism ofthe criminal justice system, the situation for a growing number of impoverished young people and youth of color is getting much worse.
+Moreover, under the reign of an expanding punishing state, coupled with the persistent structural racism ofthe criminal justice system, the situation for a growing number of impoverished young people and youth of color is getting much worse.</p>

-These are young people whose labor is unneeded, who are locked out of the commodity market, and who often inhabit the impoverished and soul-crushing mar­ gins of society.
+<p>These are young people whose labor is unneeded, who are locked out of the
+commodity market, and who often inhabit the impoverished and soul-crushing mar­ gins of society.
 Too often they fall prey to the dictates of a youth-crime-goveming complex that increasingly subjects them to harsh disciplinary controls while crim­ inalizing more and more aspects of their behavior.
-How else to explain that on any given day “one in every 10 young male high school dropouts is in jail or juvenile detention?”° What kind of sense does it make to pass truancy laws in which a stu­ dent, even when he has a school pass that allows him to be out of classes early, is stopped by the police and issued a $5 70 ticket for truancy?7 How can we reconcile the rise of zero tolerance laws in schools with the presumption that schools should
+How else to explain that on any given day "one in every 10 young male high school dropouts is in jail or juvenile detention?"° What kind of sense does it make to pass truancy laws in which a stu­ dent, even when he has a school pass that allows him to be out of classes early, is stopped by the police and issued a $5 70 ticket for truancy?7 How can we reconcile the rise of zero tolerance laws in schools with the presumption that schools should